ManiaExchange/GeryKnockout/docs/user-guide.md

 The command to use is [/ko lives (*login* | *) [[+ | -]*lives*]](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-lives-login------lives).
 The number of lives may be relative (by using a + or - sign in front of the number) or absolute.

 ### Rounds per track
-In Rounds, the number of rounds is enforced by using [/ko rounds *rounds*](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-rounds-rounds).
+In Rounds, the number of rounds to be played per track is enforced by using [/ko rounds *rounds*](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-rounds-rounds).
 The default is 1, which means 1 round will be played on each track.

 In order to do this, the plugin enforces a custom points partition.
 Every surviving player is given 1 point, and knocked out players are given 0.
 The points limit can therefore be used to determine the number of rounds per track.
 This overrides the server's current points partition.